 What your earwax could reveal about your stress levels

-Cortisol, which is made in the adrenal glands, is commonly known as the stress hormone.
+Cortisol, produced in the adrenal glands, is commonly referred to as the stress hormone.
 It’s crucial for helping your body deal with stressful situations.

 This steroid hormone is utilized by most of the cells in our bodies for a variety of functions, including: